 Ellen Polishuk – Farmer, teacher; author, Start Your Farm

-Sanho Tree – Director, Institute for Policy Studies; co-author, The Decision to Use the Atomic Bomb
+Sanho Tree – Fellow, Director of the Drug Policy Program at the Institute for Policy Studies; co-author, The Decision to Use the Atomic Bomb

 Bonnie Monteleone – Executive Director, Plastic Oceans Project

 O.H.
 Perry Cabot – Historian; co-Chair, Society for the Preservation of Culpeper History

 Zach Lester – Grower; soil and landscape artist

 Shawn Appling– Agriculture & Natural Resources Agent, based in the Culpeper extension office.

 Florence Nash – Former director of the OLLI Poetry Workshop for Duke University’s department of continuing studies; Author, Fish Music, Crossing Water